kalgynirae/command-line-wizardry/notes.md

 * `alias`: Create/print aliases
 * `echo`: Print arguments
 * `type`: Find out whether a command is a built-in/function/executable
+* `which`: See the path of the executable for a command

 ## Text manipulation